cfoust/cy/pkg/cy/api/docs-cmd.md

 # doc: New

-(cmd/new parent &named path restart command args name)
+(cmd/new parent &named path restart command args name temp)

 Run `command` with `args` and working directory `path` in a new pane as a child of the group specified by `parent`.
 You may also provide the `name` of the new pane.
 If `command` is not specified, `(cmd/new)` defaults to the current user's shell. `parent` is a [NodeID](/api.md#nodeid).

 If `restart` is `true`, when the command exits, it will be rerun.
 However, if the command exits with a non-zero exit code more than three times in a second, it will not be run again.

+If `temp` is `true`, the pane will not record to disk and will retain all output in memory.
+This is equivalent to setting {{param data-directory}} to `""`.

 Some examples: